 Fortunately, all these unnecessary files, junk data, and caches can be cleared regularly to free up space on your limited storage.
 It's OK to clean these iTunes orphans by hand, but if you want to save an hour of time and a little effort, it's suggested to run an iTunes Clean scan with our Omni Remover.

-After a short while, Omni Remover will finish scanning and show how much iTunes cache junk has been found.
-Click Clean to wipe them out.
+Step 3: After a short while, Omni Remover will finish scanning and show how much iTunes cache junk has been found.
+Click Clean to wipe them out (How To Uninstall Programs on Mac).

 The Bottom Line